Yitzhak Rabin: Family background

-Rabin was born at Shaare Zedek Medical Center in Jerusalem on 1 March 1922, Mandatory Palestine, to Nehemiah (1886 – 1 December 1971) and Rosa (née Cohen; 1890 – 12 November 1937) Rabin, immigrants of the Third Aliyah, the third wave of Jewish immigration to Palestine from Europe.
+Rabin was born at Shaare Zedek Medical Center in Jerusalem, Mandatory Palestine, on 1 March 1922, to Nehemiah (1886 – 1 December 1971) and Rosa (née Cohen; 1890 – 12 November 1937) Rabin, immigrants of the Third Aliyah, the third wave of Jewish immigration to Palestine from Europe.
 Nehemiah was born Nehemiah Rubitzov in the shtetl Sydorovychi near Ivankiv in the southern Pale of Settlement (present-day Ukraine).
 His father Menachem died when he was a boy, and Nehemiah worked to support his family from an early age.
-At the age of 18, he emigrated to the United States, where he joined the Poale Zion party and changed his surname to Rabin.
-In 1917, Nehemiah Rabin went to Mandatory Palestine with a group of volunteers from the Jewish Legion.
+At the age of 18, he emigrated to the United States, settling initially in Chicago and then St. Louis.
+He joined the Poale Zion party and changed his surname to Rabin.
+In 1917, Nehemiah Rabin went to Palestine with a group of volunteers from the Jewish Legion during World War I.

 Yitzhak's mother, Rosa Cohen, was born in 1890 in Mogilev in Belarus.
 Her father, a rabbi, opposed the Zionist movement and sent Rosa to a Christian high school for girls in Gomel, which gave her a broad general education.
 Early on, Rosa took an interest in political and social causes.
 In 1919, she traveled to Palestine on the steamship Ruslan.
 After working on a kibbutz on the shores of the Sea of Galilee, she moved to Jerusalem.

 Rabin's parents met in Jerusalem during the 1920 Nebi Musa riots.
-They moved to Tel Aviv's Chlenov Street near Jaffa in 1923.
+They moved to Tel Aviv in 1923, settling on Chlenov Street near Jaffa.
 Nehemiah became a worker for the Palestine Electric Corporation and Rosa was an accountant and local activist.
 She became a member of the Tel Aviv City Council.
 The family moved again in 1931 to a two-room apartment on Hamagid Street in Tel Aviv.

+Rabin had a younger sister, Rachel Rabin Yaakov (1925-2026).
+She was among the pioneers of kibbutz Manara from its founding in 1943, and worked as an educator for decades.